terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/fscloud/README.md

 The example uses the IBM Cloud Terraform provider to create the following infrastructure:

 - A resource group, if one is not passed in.
-- An IAM authorization between the PostgreSQL database resource group and the Hyper Protect Crypto Services permanent instance.
+- An IAM authorization between all PostgreSQL database instances in the given resource group, and the Hyper Protect Crypto Services instance that is passed in.
-- An IBM Cloud Databases PostgreSQL database instance and credentials that are encrypted with the Hyper Protect Crypto Services resources that are passed in.
+- An IBM Cloud Databases PostgreSQL database instance that is encrypted with the Hyper Protect Crypto Services root key that is passed in.
+- Service Credentials for the PostgreSQL database instance.
 - A sample virtual private cloud (VPC).
-- A context-based restriction (CBR) rule to prevent access from the VPC except to the PostgreSQL database.
+- A context-based restriction (CBR) rule to only allow PostgreSQL to be accessible from within the VPC.

 :exclamation: **Important:** In this example, only the IBM Cloud Databases for PostgreSQL instance complies with the IBM Cloud Framework for Financial Services.
 Other parts of the infrastructure do not necessarily comply.

 ## Before you begin

-- You need Hyper Protect Crypto Service instances available in the two regions that you want to deploy your PostgreSQL database instance.
+- You need a Hyper Protect Crypto Service instance and root key available in the region that you want to deploy your PostgreSQL database instance to.
-- You must deploy into an account that complies with the framework.